Dorton: Economic and social history

 Dorton Spa, a chalybeate spring, is north of the village in Spa Wood.
 A large pump room and health spa were opened in about 1840 but due to lack of Royal patronage (unlike Royal Leamington Spa and Royal Tunbridge Wells) Dorton Spa declined.
 Little exists of it now.

 The Great Western Railway had the "Bicester cut-off" railway built through the parish in 1910.
-The line passes within a few yards of the village, and in 1937 the GWR opened Dorton Halt to serve it.
+The line passes within a hundred yards of the village, and in 1937 the GWR opened Dorton Halt to serve it.
 British Railways closed the halt in 1963.
 The railway is now part of the Chiltern Main Line.

 Dorton was noted in the 1960s and 1970s for the tug-of-war team the Dorton Dons.